LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <b>Business Question(s)</b>

-  - How do sales trends vary month-over-month and year-over-year?
-Are there any seasonal patterns or significant spikes/drops in sales?
+  - <b>How do sales trends vary month-over-month and year-over-year?
+Are there any seasonal patterns or significant spikes/drops in sales?</b>

     Analyzing sales data over time reveals clear trends and significant seasonal patterns for Superstore Inc.